Investing Strategy Research

 Earnings Power Value

 Popularized by value investor Bruce Greenwald and considered an improvement over Discounted Cash Flow (DCF) models, it avoids speculative assumptions about future growth.
-The seven-step formula for EPV looks at the company’s adjusted earnings and applies a multiple based on its stability and growth potential.
-This provides an estimate of a company’s worth as if it were owned outright.
+The seven-step formula for EPV excludes future growth and growth cap expenses, assuming future earnings will be consistent with the historical average.
+Try our Earnings Power Value Calculator Using EBIT, Net Debt, & WACC.

-The Price Earnings Ratio helps you identify companies with lower stock prices compared to earnings.
-The PE Ratio is only useful when comparing competitors in the same industry with similar business models.
+The Price-Earnings Ratio helps you identify companies with lower stock prices relative to earnings.
+The P/E ratio is only useful when comparing competitors in the same industry with similar business models.

 • Criteria: PE Ratio < 4th decile in the industry segment